st3v3nhunt/dotfiles/wsl/wsl-specific-instructions.md

 Upgrades are `choco upgrade alacritty`.

 Alacritty can be configured via a file.
-The file is stored within the dotfiles repo.
-In order to link the application's file with the one in the repo a symlink can be created between the two but requires the `mklink` cmd application.
+The file is stored within the dotfiles repository.
+In order to link the application's file with the one in the repository a symlink can be created between the two but requires the `mklink` cmd application.
 This will happen by default when running [install-wsl-stuff](./scripts/install-wsl-stuff.sh).
 Of note, the WSL user, the Windows user and the WSL distribution are variable and need to be correct in order for the linking to work.